Evgurov/ModelSQLserver/README.md

-# Model SQL Interpreter Readme
+# How to make it work

 ## Requirements
 - Linux system, to run the program at;